Hyle-org/devhub-hyle/docs/developers/using-the-cli/your-first-smart-contract.md

 Our public [devnet](connect-to-devnet.md) is now live!

-!!! warning
-The Hylé API is currently a basic proof of concept.
-Everything here will change and improve.
+**The Hylé API is currently a basic proof of concept.
+Everything here will change and improve.**

 ### Coding your smart contract